 Initial radon measurements of the radon in the system exhaust were made with a RAD7.
 The RAD7 was set to sniff mode and used to measure the radon levels and the thoron levels in the system exhaust.
-The RAD7 measured about 226 pCi/l (8360 Bq/m3) of thoron and 221 pCi/l (8180 Bq/m3) of radon.
+The RAD7 measured about 226 pCi/l (8360 Bg/m3) of thoron and 221 pCi/l (8180 Bg/m3) of radon.
 Normally thoron is not an issue because its half life is only 55 seconds and decays away before it reaches a radon monitor in a basement.
 But even airflow of only 20 CFM (9.4 L/S) in a 4" (100mm) pipe is about 229 feet per minute (1.16 m/sec) which means it moves from soil to exhaust location in seconds.
 Continuous radon monitors (CRM) have different sensitivities to thoron depending on how long it takes for the thoron to diffuse into the detectors chamber.
 Previous testing by the author revealed that the Radon Eye might record as much as half of the thoron level as being radon.
 Slowing the entry of thoron into the detector would minimize this factor and not reduce the detectors ability to record the hourly radon average.
-The corentium pro was tested as having about 2.5% of the thoron exposure level recorded as being radon.
+The corentium pro was tested to have about a 2.5% of the thoron exposure being recorded as being radon.
 The slotted openings to the Corentium Pro were sealed with a 6 mil vinyl tape used to seal crawl space membranes.
 This reduced the thoron response to 0.7%.
 When the Radon Eye RD200 plus had its slotted openings taped as illustrated in Figure 7, the thoron response was reduced to about 2% to 3% of the thoron level.
 All of the Radon Eye monitors used around the radon system exhaust outside had their slotted openings taped.
-This slows down the response time of the Radon Eye but does not change the hourly radon measurements.

-Figure 7: Radon Eye un-taped and taped to delay thoron entry
+Figure 7 - Radon Eye un-taped and taped to delay thoron